Configuring Spacewalk's jabberd to use a PostgreSQL backend

 This make take a few moments to complete.
 You can verify the database was created

-and checking for the following output:
+correctly by running psql -l and checking for the following output:

 Name | Owner | Encoding | Collate | Ctype | Access privileges